exodus-softworks-llc/fortnitesoft-NOT-VIRUS-/README.md

 ---

-Lunar uses screen capture + YOLO object detection to locate enemies in real-time.
+Exodus uses screen capture + YOLO object detection to locate enemies in real-time.

 > It doesn’t touch memory or inject code — think of it as a robot that watches your screen and gives you precise X,Y coordinates of targets.